seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **AARON**
 For shame, be friends, and join for that you jar:
-‘Tis policy and stratagem must do
+'Tis policy and stratagem must do
 That you affect; and so must you resolve,
 That what you cannot as you would achieve,
 You must perforce accomplish as you may.
 Take this of me: Lucrece was not more chaste
-Than this Lavinia, Bassianus’ love.
+Than this Lavinia, Bassianus' love.
 A speedier course than lingering languishment
 Must we pursue, and I have found the path.
 My lords, a solemn hunting is in hand;